 Welcome to Reception Class!

-Our teachers are Miss Whitehouse, Mrs Parton and Mrs Menear
+Our teachers are Miss Whitehouse and Miss Craddock

 What is the Early Years Foundation Stage (EYFS)?

-The Early Years Foundation stage is how the Government and early Years professionals describe the time in your child's life between birth and age five.
+The Early Years Foundation Stage is the time in your child's life between birth and age five.
 The Early Years Foundation Stage Framework sets out the learning and development which guide professionals' engagement with your child's play and activities as they learn new skills and knowledge and demonstrate their understanding through the 7 areas of learning.
 These include 3 prime areas:

 These prime areas are most essential for your child's healthy development and future learning.
 As children grow and develop, the prime areas will help them to develop skills and knowledge in 4 specific areas of learning which are: